muschellij2/neuroc/ss_ct/index.md

 ![](index_files/figure-html/unnamed-chunk-14-1.png)<!-- -->

+We see that this robust version works well for even data with the neck.
+We can try it on a whole body image as well.

 # The website data
 We could also look at the website, but these do not always correspond to the API and get all the necessary results.